Samer99Najjar/K8S-FinalTask/README.md

   -  One that represent Bitcoin Price
   -  Second one that represents Ynet news

-First We had to Dockerize Previes homeworks and push the images into DockerHub
+First We had to Dockerize previous homeworks and push the images into DockerHub

 ![alt text](https://github.com/Samer99Najjar/K8S-FinalTask/blob/main/dockerhubimg.PNG)